ImanBarjane/employee-attrition-analysis/HR Analysis.md

-This seems to be a stable, well-performing final model.
+This appears to be a stable and well-performing final model.

-Let's plot a confusion matrix to visualize how well it predicts on the test set.
+Next, let's plot a confusion matrix to visualize its predictive performance on the test set.

 ```python